Mayoral Scholarship 2023

 Other matters that may be considered include: whether the tertiary skills would be of benefit to Council; the financial capacity of the applicant to complete a qualification with no external assistance, and any other factor the selection or interview panel may wish to consider.

-A selection panel will consist of the Mayor, Deputy Mayor, HR Manager and Gateway Coordinator.
+A selection panel will consist of the Mayor, Deputy Mayor, a representative from Raukawa and a representative from SWIPICS.
 The purpose of the selection panel is to create a shortlist of applicants for interview.
 The decision of the selection panel will be final, all candidates will be notified and no further correspondence will be entered into with applicants who are not shortlisted.

 Shortlisted applicants will be interviewed by the Mayor, one other elected member (appointed by the Mayor), the Human Resources Manager and an external advisor (also appointed by the Mayor).
 The decision of the interview panel will be final, all candidates will be notified and no further correspondence will be entered into with unsuccessful applicants.